HilaManor/Scene-Understanding-Based-on-Text-Detection/Insights.md

   - pixel-level: is each pixel belongs to text? then post-processing to group them smartly (PixelLink)
   - components-lvel: text segments such as one or more characters(SegLink, Corner localization-> *multi-oriented text*)
 ##### Specific Targets
-long text, _Multi-Oriented Text_ (ITN - predicts affine transformation), irregular shpaes(TextSnake), speed (EAST), instance segmentation, Retrieving Designated Text (DTLN - text regions, CRTR), Copmlex Background(AIF)
+long text, _Multi-Oriented Text_ (ITN - predicts affine transformation), irregular shpaes(TextSnake - the only one that was tested against multiple DBs), speed (EAST), instance segmentation, Retrieving Designated Text (DTLN - text regions, CRTR), Copmlex Background(AIF)

 #### Recognition
 Input: cropped text instance images: contain **one word** or **one line**